 All the strong man’s communication is a cry as the spirits within him shriek: “What have you to do with me, Jesus, Son of the Most High God?
 I beg you by God, Do not torment me!”

-He, or the demon power with him, knows who Jesus is, even when Jesus’ closest companions are incredulous about him.
-Jesus compassionately differentiates the spirit of the man as created in God’s image from the corruption that inhabits him.
-While the disciples look on puzzled and probably very anxious, Jesus and the man, and the spirits inside him, understand each other completely.
+The demon powers within know Jesus, even as Jesus’ closest companions are incredulous about him.
+Though the disciples stand by puzzled and anxious, Jesus and the man, with the spirits inside him, understand each other completely.

 “What is your name?”
 Jesus asks.

 A person’s name signifies their character.
 The question is a deep one.

 The man answers, “My name is Legion, for we are many.”

 This man has split-identities; he is a man divided, and “a house divided against itself will fall” (Mark 3:24-25).
 The term the spirits use is a military term.
 The man is held under siege by a power too great and too multiplied to overcome.
 He is beyond the capacity to break their combined power.
 Though the people were unable to bind him, he himself is bound from within.
 He is powerless, helpless, and hopeless.
 Jesus looks beyond the man’s shameful appearance, with all that it suggests; He understands.

 Repeatedly, the man begs Jesus, earnestly implores him, to not torment him by sending the spirits out of the country.
 What does this request mean?
 The evil spirits have great success in that country.
 According to Grotius, there were in that country apostate Jews who had “thrown themselves out of the covenant of God”.
 They were heretics to the ancient Abrahamic covenant of fellowship with God.
 The delight of the evil spirits is in their destructive powers; they do not wish to go where the Spirit of God is awakening the spirits of men, as Jesus is in all Israel.